-For the next year, the Swiss watchmaker is slightly refreshing its 2011 Baume & Mercier Capeland Flyback Chronograph (refs.
-M0A10006 & M0A10007) automatic wrist watch with a version featuring a nice combination of black dial and rose gold hands.
-Probably set to compete with Montblanc’s Collection Villeret series of luxury timekeepers, it is expected that the new Baume & Mercier Capeland Flyback Chronograph Black Dial (ref.
-MOA10068 aka 10068) automatic wristwatch will be officially revealed in January, 2012 during the upcoming SIHH 2012 trade show.
+For the year 2012, Baume & Mercier is slightly refreshing its 2011 Capeland Flyback Chronograph (refs.
+M0A10006 & M0A10007) with a version featuring a combination of black dial and rose gold hands.
+Probably set to compete with Montblanc’s Collection Villeret series, I expect the Capeland Flyback Chronograph Black Dial (ref.
+MOA10068 aka 10068) to be officially revealed in January during the upcoming SIHH 2012 trade show.

-Did you know that in October, 2011 as the world economy continued its gradual recovery after the biggest financial meltdown after World War II the combined exports of Swiss watchmaking industry rose by almost 20 percent with watches in gold cases surging by more than 30 percent and timepieces in bi-metallic bodies following the trend?
+Did you know that in October 2011 as the world economy continued its gradual recovery after the biggest financial meltdown after World War II the combined exports of the Swiss watchmaking industry rose by almost 20 percent with models in gold cases surging by more than 30 percent and timepieces in bi-metallic bodies following the trend?
 At the same time, sales of pure steel watches were not that impressive.

 The new Baume & Mercier Capeland Flyback Chronograph Black Dial is among them.

-It seems that the mixte version will comfortably sit in between the pure steel and rose gold models that were revealed last year in January during the annual SIHH 2010 international trade show.
-It is no use in reciting my impressions regarding this model (you can read them in the initial impressions review that we published last year.)
+It seems that the two-tone version will comfortably sit in between the pure steel and rose gold models revealed last year during the SIHH 2010 international trade show.
+I believe, there is no use in reciting my impressions regarding this model (you can read them in the initial impressions review published last year.)

-I can only say that the watch is going to be issued in the same oversized stainless steel case 44 millimeters in diameter and 16.5 millimeters in height.
+I can only say that the chronograph will sport the same oversized stainless steel case 44 millimeters in diameter and 16.5 millimeters in height.
 From my perspective, the watch is still too thick and large for a vintage-styled piece, yet I realize that you may have a dissenting opinion.
-Still, I can’t but admit that the button-shaped setting/winding crown is done in a very elegant, yet highly ergonomic way, and the chronograph push-buttons look quite comfortable to operate (yet, a bit generic.)
+Still, I can’t but admit that the button-shaped setting/winding crown is not just elegant, but also highly ergonomic, while the chronograph push-buttons are comfortable to operate (yet, a bit generic.)

-What I really love here is the way its otherwise cluttered black dial is perfectly contrasted with rose gold Breguet-style hour and minute hands, as well as leaf shaped chronograph and small seconds hands crafted from the same precious metal.
+What I love here is the way its otherwise cluttered black dial is perfectly contrasted with rose gold Breguet-style hour and minute hands, as well as leaf-shaped chronograph and small seconds hands crafted from the same precious metal.

 Photos: Baume et Mercier

 Baume & Mercier Capeland Flyback Chronograph Black Dial (ref.
-MOA10068) automatic watch specification
+MOA10068) specification

 Price: 7500 (MSRP)